dark-side/sports-hub/products/sport_news_portal/web_application_features/home_page/user_stories/configuration_of_breakdown_block/README.md

 Then I see the <b>Team</b> drop-down list is updated with teams according to the selected conference

 When I click <b>Delete</b>
-Then the confirmation pop-up windows appears
+Then the confirmation pop-up window appears

-When I click <b>Yes</b> in the confirmation pop-up windows Then I see the row is removed from the page
+When I click <b>Yes</b> in the confirmation pop-up window Then I see the row is removed from the page

 When I click the <b>Show on the main page</b> toggle